MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 4. Choose Insert; the range restriction is displayed in the Restrictions list.
 You can select another range type and insert another restriction.

 *You can enter only one restriction for each restriction type.
-For example, if you enter a restriction specifying that history for customer records 100 through 300 should be removed, you can’t enter another restriction for customer records 500 through 800.
+For example, if you enter a restriction specifying that history for customer records 100 through 300 should be removed, you can't enter another restriction for customer records 500 through 800.
 To remove multiple ranges of history, you must remove each range separately.*

 5. Mark Distributions to remove distributions.